 The 80km of beaches north of Bayeux, where it all went down, are known as Utah, Omaha, Gold, Juno and Sword.
 Each saw a unique aspect of the battle and bears its evidence in the form of memorials, bunkers and old batteries.
 A visit to the D-day beaches should also include these sites as well as the six museums which tell the intricate story of the event.

 5. Lascaux Caves

-The life-changing discovery of a French teenager and his young friends in the 1940’s, the Lascaux caves contain over six-hundred paintings of animals from the Upper Palaeolithic time.
-The paintings which cover the cave’s walls and ceilings are tentatively estimated to be about 17,000 years old, an ongoing art-project of several generations.
+The life-changing discovery of a French teenager and his young friends in the 1940s, the Lascaux caves contain over six-hundred paintings of animals from the Upper Palaeolithic time.
+The paintings which cover the cave’s walls and ceilings are tentatively estimated to be about 17,000 years old, an ongoing art project of several generations.

 Lascaux opened to the public after World War II, but as visitor numbers rose to around 1500 a day, the large amounts of carbon dioxide exuded by the human breath began to damage the art.
-Thus, the original Lascaux cave closed in 1963 and now only accessible to an increasingly small number of scientist and field experts every year.
+Thus, the original Lascaux cave closed in 1963 and is now only accessible to an increasingly small number of scientists and field experts every year.
 Visitors are instead invited to explore the nearby replica of the caves, as it has been reconstructed down to every detail.
-Professional guides will accompany groups of visitors several times a day leading tours and answer questions about the cave’s curiosities.
+Professional guides will accompany groups of visitors several times a day leading tours and answering questions about the cave’s curiosities.

 6. The Catacombs of Paris

 Twenty metres below ground, underneath the heart of beautiful Paris, is a hidden labyrinth.
 This winding maze of narrow passages and dark galleries was built centuries ago, out of the old quarries whose stone was used to construct the city.
 They contain the remains of millions of Parisians, transferred from their original resting places when the city’s graveyards, a threat to public health, were being closed during the eighteenth and nineteenth centuries.